A Gentle Introduction to optparse-applicative

 - Positional arguments, validated in the same way as option arguments.

-The specification, that is, the details for each flag, option, or argument, are contained, respectively, in the types FlagFields
+The specification, that is, the details for each flag, option, or argument, are contained, respectively, in the types FlagFields, OptionFields, and ArgumentFields.

 Some of these types have common properties, and some properties are not defined for some of them.